pascallaliberte/sharpen.page/review.md

 ## We Might Not Be a Good Fit

 * If you're here because you want a page that converts more people by adding slimy tactics, we won't be a good fit.
-**My advice will be about making the wrong visitors leave early so the best visitors scroll down and feel like they're being understood.**
+**My advice will be about making the wrong visitors leave early** so the best visitors scroll down and feel like they're being understood.

 {% include components/aside-note.html text="Or maybe we definitely are a good fit!
 [Skip down for details on the options and pricing below](#options)" %}

 * If you're here because you want a page that convinces and sells above all else, we won't be a good match either.
 People smell that from a mile away.
-**I'll help you make pages that create a ton of trust, the hard to get, hard to lose type of trust.**
+**I'll help you make pages that create a ton of trust**, the hard to get, hard to lose type of trust.

 * If I can't detect that your product or service addresses a [hard struggle][struggle], I won't be able to help.
-**People hardly ever buy nifty products, mere time savers or enterprise products unless there's an ambition, a context for switching away from a situation and toward a new one, a hard struggle creating the momentum to switch to something new.
-We need to find something close to that before I can help.**
+**People hardly ever buy nifty products, mere time savers or enterprise products _unless_** there's an ambition, a context for switching away from a situation and toward a new one, a hard struggle creating the momentum to switch to something new.
+We need to find something close to that before I can help.

 [struggle]: {% post_url 2019-09-06-hard-struggle-required %}